InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/README.md

 topic [in this
 spreadsheet](https://docs.google.com/spreadsheets/d/1uthoU0CbY-sN5e4neY70IsHKPPXkR21fkcamMDJtmrg/edit#gid=0).
 During the BoF, find the leader by clicking on their name in the [Image.sc Island Gather.Town](https://j.mp/imagesc-island) and moving towards their avatar with the keyboard arrow keys.
 When you are close to their avatar in the virtual space, you will be able to see, hear, and talk to each other.

+If notes are taken during the BoF, please add them to the [BoF breakouts folder](./BoFBreakouts).
+We recommend [HackMD](https://hackmd.io/) for collaborative, well-formatted notetaking.